davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

 The process of updating all the replicas is called **replication**.
-Now that we've sketched out a tentative scheme for replication, let's figure out how to fail over.
+This is a good starting point for a design sketch, although there are some details we haven't worked out yet.
+Now let's figure out how to fail over to one of our backups.

 Up until now, our the answer to the question "which node is the leader?" was a compile-time constant.
 It could have been hardcoded, or provided via a config file.
-Now that we support failover, the leader can change at runtime, so we need a runtime algorithm for determining who currently is leader.
-Also, whatever scheme we come up with cannot itself rely on a leader to tell us who is leader &mdash; the whole point is the leader might have crashed, lost power, or gotten disconnected from the network because Ted was in a rush to go home and watch his extensive collection of ["Thundercats" cartoons](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf).
+Now that we support failover, the leader can change at runtime, so we need a runtime algorithm for determining who currently is the leader.
+Whatever scheme we come up with cannot itself rely on some kind of leader to tell us who is leader &mdash; the whole point is the leader might have crashed, lost power, or gotten disconnected from the network because Ted was in a rush to go home and enjoy his extensive collection of ["Thundercats" cartoons](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf).

 Let's see if we can find a scheme where each node independently figures out who the leader is, using its own local information.
-Maybe, if we can make it so every node has the same local information and every node runs the same deterministic algorithm using that information to figure out who the leader is, then they'll all independently figure out who the leader is without having to coordinate with one another.
+In principle, if we can make it so every node has the same local information and runs the same deterministic algorithm on that information, they should all independently pick the same leader.
+To get there, we need to solve two problems:

-To get there, we need two new tools for our toolbox: a rule for selecting a leader, and a way to detect when nodes have faulted.
-If we can have all nodes independently, deterministically pick a leader from the set of nodes that have not faulted
+1. We need a way for each node to figure out which of its peers have faulted and cannot serve as the leader
+2. We need a deterministic rule for choosing a leader among the non-faulted node

+### Detecting Node Faults

 ### Selecting a Leader

-### Detecting Node Faults

 ### Failover